carolinearvidsson/lin513/README.md

 ***ATTENTION:*** if the amount of models are changed from the present standard of three, the code in char_ngram.py must be modified accordingly, as it is presently specifically written for three models.
 Also, see [attention note at beginning of Features section](#feat) about feature matrix versions.

 #### Frequency (CA)
 Represents a frequency lexicon.
-Its public method returns the logarithm of a word's frequency.
+Its public method returns the logarithm of a word's absolute frequency.

 Needs path to Google Books 1gram frequencies.
 For those with access to the mumin server.
 These files are available for download at path: /home/corpora/books-ngrams/english/postwar/googlebooks-eng-all-1gram-20090715-*.txt.
 For those without access to mumin, you can get [the data sets here](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html).